NeuroCognitiveImagingLab/NCIL-website/join/index.md

 ## Volunteers
 We are always keen to take on new volunteers.
 However, due to high demand and the training involved, we only accept volunteers at the start of Fall term, and sometimes at the start of Winter term if spots become available.
 We do not take new volunteers in the summer.

 We generally ask all volunteers to make a **minimum 3 hour/week commitment** to the lab.
-In your first term, you will go through a series of self-guided tutorials and have the opportunity to observe whatever data collection is going on in the lab.
-The tutorials both ensure that you have some of the basic knowledge we expect of people working in the lab, and serve as a first demonstration of your commitment to volunteering.
+We won’t necessarily have 3 hours of work each week for you, but at times when the lab is busy, we do.
+Volunteers typically help with data collection (EEG and behavioural), data entry, organizational tasks around data management, stimulus development, etc..
+We find that 3 hours/week is a reasonable amount of time to actually learn something from your experience over the course of a term, and decide if you want to get more deeply involved in a project.

-As well, **you should try to attend weekly lab meetings** so we get to know your face, and you can learn about the many projects going on in the lab (you'll be put on the lab email list to receive announcements about the lab meetings).
-Normally after having completed the one term of "casual" volunteering, people who want to stay on in the lab will be assigned to a particular project depending on their interests and need for people on active projects in the lab.
+Rather than schedule volunteers at specific times/days of the week, we post all volunteer opportunities on our communication platform (Basecamp), and we expect you to sign up for those that you are available for.
+As well, **you should try to attend weekly lab meetings** so we get to know your face, and get familiar with the many projects going on in the lab.
+Times and locations for the meetings are posted on Basecamp, and we hold them hybrid with a Zoom option if you can’t make it to the LSC.

-For more information on joining the lab as a volunteer, see…
+If you would like to volunteer, please [email us](mailto:NCIL@dal.ca).

 ## Honours Theses
 If you are interested in doing an honours thesis in NCIL, please note that **Dr. Newman will only take on honours students who have completed PSYO/NESC 3100/3101 (Independent Research) under his supervision, with a grade of A- or better**.
 An honours thesis in cognitive neuroscience is a significant undertaking, and the independent research project ensures that students go into honours with proper training and expectations.